Almost all the Japanese swords for sale on eBay are not what they seem.

 "I paid nearly 800usd for a shihozume lamination and got a mono folded steel billet sword.
 The fittings, rayskin, ito etc were all standard of a cheap sword."

-We had the same problem with our own custom katana lines.
+Most of the time they are not that audacious.
+They just don't get any of the details right - and from our own experiences with dealing with sword forges with our own custom Katana lines, we learned the hard way.
 The more customization options we offered, the more confused and messed up the final order would end up.
 So after years of trial and error, decided on a limited number of customizations and no more.

 Unlike North American based sellers, returning a dog of a sword for full refund is incredibly tricky..